 S-Finanzgruppe's Asset Risk score of a1 reflects strong risk profiles of its member savings banks and captures the business profiles of the group of Landesbanks, which have successfully and sustainably been de-risked over several years.
-However, as Germany's largest financial institutions group, S-Finanzgruppe needs to manage risk concentrations in export-driven industries, such as the automotive and the cyclical construction sectors, which are key features of Germany's economic structure, that are exposed to the overall economic cycle, that we expect to significantly cool off towards the end of 2022 and the beginning of 2023.
-Savings banks, in contrast, manage a highly diversified and granular loan book, a credit positive, though exposures in small and medium sized entities and self-employed are particularly exposed to a deterioration of their financial strengths due to their lower diversification and weaker ability to raise prices.
+However, as Germany's largest financial institutions group, S-Finanzgruppe needs to manage risk concentrations in export-driven industries, such as automotive and cyclical construction, which are key features of Germany's economic structure and are exposed to the overall economic cycle, that we expect to cool off towards year-end 2022 and the beginning of 2023.
+Savings banks, by contrast, manage a highly diversified and granular loan book, which is credit positive, although exposures to SMEs and self-employed are particularly prone to deterioration in financial strength because of their lower diversification and weaker ability to raise prices.

-As of year-end 2021, the financially stronger savings banks accounted for around 67% of the aggregate assets of savings banks and Landesbanks, whereas a decade earlier, the financially weaker Landesbanks contributed most of combined assets.
-This shift towards the more resilient, primarily retail-client-focused savings banks, together with the long-term de-risking and restructuring of the Landesbanks, which started after the global financial crisis, has resulted in a significant decline in the group's asset risks, which now better reflect the economic strengths and challenges of its home market.
+As of year-end 2022, the financially stronger savings banks accounted for around 64% of the aggregate assets of savings banks and Landesbanks, whereas a decade earlier, the financially weaker Landesbanks contributed most of combined assets.
+This shift towards the more stable, primarily retail-client-focused savings banks, together with the long-term de-risking and restructuring of the Landesbanks, which started after the global financial crisis, has resulted in a significant decline in the group's asset risks, which now better reflect the economic strengths and challenges of its home market.

-Between 2015 and H1 2022, savings banks increased their exposure to domestic corporate loans (including self-employed) from around 52.5% to around 55.4%.
-The sizeable growth in loans to these borrowers to €536 billion in H1 2022 (2021: €517 billion; 2020: €490 billion) exposes the banks to the risk of higher credit provisions in stressed economic conditions.
-Germany's savings banks have high concentrations to the property sector, at around 58% of total loans (2015: around 51%).
+Between 2015 and 2022, savings banks increased their exposure to domestic corporate loans (including self-employed) from around 40.3% to 45.2% of their loan book.
+The sizeable growth in loans to these borrowers to €549 billion in 2022 (2021: €517 billion; 2020: €490 billion) exposes the banks to the risk of higher credit provisions in stressed economic conditions.
+Germany's savings banks have high concentrations to the property sector, at around 59% of total loans (2015: around 51%).
 The banks apply conservative underwriting criteria, leading to moderate loan-to-value ratios.
 However, German residential real estate prices accelerated until summer 2022, with indications of price growth outpacing fundamentals, particularly in large metropolitan areas.
-The savings banks' high exposure to this asset class could pose risks to asset quality and profitability, for example, if significant price corrections or rising unemployment triggers an increase in problem loans and thus in loan-loss charges.
+The savings banks' high exposure to this asset class could pose risks to asset quality and profitability, for example, if significant price corrections or rising unemployment triggers an increase in problem loans and thus in loan loss charges.

+Exhibit 7

-Exhibit 7 Loan-book breakdown for savings banks Data as of H1 2022
+Loan book breakdown for savings banks

+Data as of year-end 2022